adoptium/temurin-build/RELEASING.md

 ## Summary on point releases

-Occasionally we may have to do an out-of-band release that does not align with a quarterly release from the upstream openjdk project.
-This may occur if there has been a problem with our build process that we missed at GA time, to fix a critical issue, or when a project outside openjdk (e.g. OpenJ9) need to do an interim release.
+Occasionally we may have to do an out-of-band release that does not align with a quarterly release from the upstream OpenJDK project.
+This may occur if there has been a problem with our build process that we missed at GA time, to fix a critical issue, or when a project outside OpenJDK (e.g. OpenJ9) needs to do an interim release.
 In order to do such a release, follow the steps included in the process above which I'll repeat here for clarity:

 1. When triggering the pipeline, set `AdoptBuildNumber` to a unique number for the point release
 2. If you used a custom entry in `overridePublishName` when kicking off the GA pipeline, keep it the same as for the GA release - we DO NOT want the filenames changed to include the point number